Patryk-Foryszewski/RemoteDir/README.md

 ## General Information
-- The purpose of this project was to learn basics of Python and Kivy by creating an useful application.
+- The purpose of this project was to learn basics of Python and Kivy by creating a useful application.